 If you’re on a Centrelink pension or benefit you can enrol in a TAFE course for free.
-For fee paying courses people on Centrelink benefits receive a concession fee, people with a disability and Aboriginals and Torres Strait Islanders are fee exempt.
+For fee paying courses people on Centrelink benefits receive a concession fee, people with a disability and Aboriginal and Torres Strait Islanders are fee-exempt.
 A number of TAFE access courses, such as Outreach courses and basic education courses, are free.

 Income while you study at TAFE

 If you’re studying full-time at TAFE you should be eligible for Youth Allowance (up to age 24) or Austudy or Abstudy.
 This means you won’t have the obligations to look for work that go with Newstart.